Apra Awards FAQs

 What qualities make a good candidate for each award?

-- Apra Scholarship: In support of the Apra goal to promote professional growth, Apra's Scholarship Award ensures accessibility to educational programming by awarding a scholarship to a prospect development professional based on financial need and professional merit.
-Considerations include professional achievements, proven leadership within and outside their organization, and volunteer participation with local/regional groups.
+- Apra Scholarship: Apra's Scholarship Award ensures accessibility to educational programming by awarding a scholarship to a prospect development professional based on financial need and professional merit.
+In review of applications, the selection committee will consider professional achievements, proven leadership within and outside their organization, and volunteer participation with local/regional groups.
 Selection is weighted on both merit and financial need.
-The Apra Scholarship covers the costs of conference registration, accommodation (up to four nights) and travel expenses (not to exceed U.S. $1,000) plus a one-year membership with Apra International.

-- Apra Margaret Fuhry Award: This award honors Margaret's memory by annually recognizing an Apra volunteer.
-Applicants for the Margaret Fuhry Award must demonstrate a commitment to the profession of prospect development through leadership, mentorship and volunteerism.
-Applicants must have volunteered within two years of the submission due date and must be an Apra member.
+- Apra Margaret Fuhry Award: This award honors Margaret's memory by recognizing an Apra member who shows a commitment to the prospect development profession based on his or her leadership, mentorship and volunteerism.

 - Apra Visionary Award: The Visionary Award is periodically given to an Apra member who has demonstrated leadership to Apra members through their lifetime of work.
 The award is given by the Apra board.
 There is no application process or nomination procedure for this award.